 I have taught Introduction to Global Education (undergraduate), and Quantitative Methods in International Education (graduate).
 In addition, she has served as a teaching assistant in Contemporary Issues in International Education, Political Issues in International Education, and Quantitative Methods in International Education at the graduate level, and Introduction to Global Education, and Global Culture Wars at the undergraduate level.

 At Cornell, I work as a Post-Doctoral Associate in the Department of Government as part of the Active Learning Initiative.
 My work focuses on improving student outcomes in political science classes such as Political Violence, Post-Truth Politics, and How Do You Know That?

 I have secured funding for my research and related projects from UNU-WIDER, the MasterCard Foundation, and GIZ (GLAC), in addition to internal grants from NYU Steinhardt.

-Prior to coming to NYU, she obtained a Masters Degree from the University of Toronto in Comparative International and Development Education (Advisor: Dr. Kathy Bickmore), a Bachelor's Degree from the University of Toronto in Education, and a Bachelor of Science from Queen's University, Kingston.
+Prior to my work at Cornell, I received my PhD from New York University in International Education.
+I obtained a Masters Degree from the University of Toronto in Comparative International and Development Education, a Bachelor's Degree from the University of Toronto in Secondary Education, and a Bachelor of Science from Queen's University, Kingston.
 She has extensive experience working as a teacher and curriculum developer in Canada, the UK, and Rwanda.

 Follow My Research: